rkdarst/scicomp/tut/scip2015/git.rst

 Exercise Git-2.3: Resolving a conflict
 --------------------------------------
-FIXME: modify this exercise to have ``from numpy import ...`` as the conflicting line to make the resolution a bit less trivial.

 #.
 In this exercise, I have set up simple get repository, all ready to
    do a pull and make a conflict.
 #.
 Change to the directory ``~/scip/git/git-conflict/``.